 - Headaches including migraines

-Neck conditions including radiculopathy, impingement of nerve due to muscle tightness
+- Neck conditions including radiculopathy, impingement of a nerve due to muscle tightness

 - Shoulder pain including tendonitis, impingement and strains

 - Back pain including sciatica and back strain

 - Lower extremity pain including hip and knee pain from strains, piriformis syndrome, patellofemoral syndrome, and compartment-like syndromes

 With the dry needling technique, a fine, flexible sterile needle is inserted into the skin and muscle directly into a trigger point.
 The purpose of the needling is to release shortened bands of muscle caused by abnormal functioning of the nervous system.
 No drugs are injected.